Stride-Labs/stridejs/README.md

 ## Connecting with Wallets and Signing Messages

 ⚡️ For web interfaces, we recommend using [cosmos-kit](https://github.com/cosmology-tech/cosmos-kit).
-Continue below to see how to manually construct signers and clients.

-Here are the docs on [creating signers](https://github.com/cosmology-tech/cosmos-kit/tree/main/packages/react#signing-clients) in cosmos-kit that can be used with Keplr and other wallets.

-### Creating Signers

 To broadcast messages, you can create signers with a variety of options: